Leonora Moore

-Leonora Lim-Moore is a British film actress, writer and director, known for her lead role as Nikita in The Taiwan Oyster (2012), directed by Mark Jarrett and for her directorial debut "East", in which she also starred as 'Elva', and which won Best Feature Film at the UK Film Festival in December 2011.
+Leonora Lim-Moore is a British film actress, writer and director, known for her lead role as Nikita in The Taiwan Oyster (2012), directed by Mark Jarrett and for her directorial debut East, in which she also starred as 'Elva', and which won Best Feature Film at the UK Film Festival in December 2011.

 In 2015, her second co-directed feature film "Made In Taiwan", filmed in Taipei, Taiwan, and starring Alexander Jeremy, Ester Yang and Mason Lee, won 5 awards, including Best UK Film at the Manchester International Film Festival 2016.

 Background

-Lim-Moore was accepted to The University of Oxford (Wadham College) to read a four-year Masters Degree in Astrophysics and Particle Physics.
+Lim-Moore was accepted to The University of Oxford (Wadham College) to read a four-year master's degree in astrophysics and particle physics.
 She lived in Japan for several years and traveled to Los Angeles to receive acting training before returning to England to focus on her acting.
 Together with her brother, Jonny Moore, she co-directed 'Hear The Doors', a feature film that explores the ideas and mysteries of the Universe through the eyes of a 5-yr old boy.

 Career

 In 2009, Leonora performed in theatre works The Sister's Walk, Tell Me, DMV Tyrant, Shampoo, and Stop Kiss for Black Box Theatre.

 For her first effort as a filmmaker, Leonora was writer, director, producer, and composer of the feature film East (2011).
-It subsequently won 'Best Feature Film' at the 2011 UK Film Festival.
+It subsequently won Best Feature Film at the 2011 UK Film Festival.